 There’s more to Italy than just the big cities.
-Don’t me wrong, I love the modern side of Milan and the bohemian quarters of Rome but a traveler visiting just these cities in Italy is missing a lot.
-One needs to re-consider and explore the unconventional choices as well and maybe add a few days to make it to Turin (an hour from Milan)
+Don’t me wrong, I love the modern side of Milan and the bohemian picturesque streets of Rome but I think if travelers are missing on a lot if they are not visiting Turin.
+My suggestion would be to go with the unconventional choice and and add Turin to your Italy itinerary (it is only an hour from Milan!)

 Here are my top 10 reasons to add Turin to your Italian Bucket List:

-2–>BICERIN BICERIN BICERIN: I cannot stress this fact enough….Turin=Bicerin and Bicerin=Turin.
+I cannot stress this fact enough….Turin=Bicerin and Bicerin=Turin.
 I refuse to have it anywhere else even if I am offered money!
 Until you haven’t had this heavenly drink, you won’t know what I’m saying… So go to Turin!
 And FYI Bicerin is a sinful combination of chocolate, espresso and milk with a touch of Turin magic!
 This should be added to your things to do in Turin.

-5–>RIVER PO: Before visiting Turin, I thought the only thing missing in the city was the water….
+Before visiting Turin, I thought the only thing missing in the city was the water….
 I was wrong.
 The river Po flows through the city and makes everything look scenic and romantic as it divides Turin in two.
 In the evening when the city lights are up, the river gives a misty element and almost make a lovely painting.
 Wouldn’t you add Turin to your Italy list??

 “Senza l’Italia, Torino sarebbe più o meno la stessa.
 Ma senza Torino, l’Italia sarebbe molto diversa”- Umberto Eco